-sAmelioration of DSS induced colitis through supplementation of Red cabbage juice in mice model
+Amelioration of DSS induced colitis through supplementation of Red cabbage juice in mice model

 Abstract

 Objective: Patients with inflammatory bowel diseases (IBD) such as Ulcerative colitis and Crohn’s disease lead a decreased quality of life and have an increased chance of the development of colorectal cancer (CRC).
 Currently, available therapies for IBD have not provided desired outcomes and often result in high toxicities.
 Therefore, nutraceuticals have the potential as an alternative to conventional treatment methods which have high costs and many unwanted side effects.
 In this study, the nutraceutical potential of pulsed electric field-assisted red cabbage juice (RCJ) was investigated in vivo and in vitro using a mouse model and cell lines, respectively.